 I have wanted pineapple cheesecake for about two months.
 This recipe is my 4th attempt.
 I have no idea what happened to the first three times, but it was not pretty.
 I wanted pineapple in the cheesecake, not just on top.
-The first attempt was with some lemon zest and juice, what can I say but yuk!
+The first attempt was with some lemon zest and juice; what can I say but yuk!
 Second, just not sure, but it did not bake in the middle.
-The third attempt I have no idea, but it didn’t set, was to thin, and just plain didn’t work.
+The third attempt, I have no idea, but it didn't set, was too thin, and just plain didn't work.
 Somewhere along the line, I was just not getting this right.

 I always liked the honey taste it brings to my cheesecake makes it just a little sweeter than just plain graham crackers.

 This is not a hard cheesecake to make, but you just have to figure in the time that the cheesecake needs to set overnight.